gauenk/stnls/README.md

 Batching across patches places an upper-bound on the memory consumption of any patch-based method, allowing patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to large batches (from 4 to 128).

+Operating on arbitrary rectangular regions enable methods to be applied to regions pre-specified, such sampling hard patches more frequently for training, or used within a network itself, such as using networks to specify regions for more processing or reducing redudant computation across the entire image.

 ## Patch-based Processing: Attention and Non-Local Denoising